×

 How to Form and Use Commands in Spanish

-Luckily, if you’re already familiar with a couple of Spanish tenses, learning commands will be a breeze!
+If you’re already familiar with a couple of Spanish tenses, learning commands should be a breeze.

 Using the Imperative Mood for Spanish Commands